IntersectMBO/cardano-node/doc/reference/plutus/reference-script-example.md

 ```

-#### Spending ADA at the script address
+#### Spending ada at the script address

-Now that there is ADA at our script address, we must construct the appropriate transaction in order to spend it.
+Now that there is ada at our script address, we must construct the appropriate transaction in order to spend it.
-Because we are using the `build` command we only have to concern ourselves with the following:
+Because we are using the `build` command, we should only note the following:

 `$plutusutxotxin` - This is the tx input that sits at the Plutus script address (NB: It has a datum hash).
-`tx-in-reference` -This specifies the reference input you are using to witness a transaction input.
+`tx-in-reference` - This specifies the reference input you are using to witness a transaction input.
 `plutus-script-v2`- This specifies the version of the reference script at the reference input.
-There are no restrictions on the type of script we can have at a reference input.
 `reference-tx-in-datum-file` - This is the datum to be used with the reference script.
 `reference-tx-in-redeemer-file` - This is the redeemer to be used with the reference script.